TF-Hafnium/hafnium/docs/secure-partition-manager/secure-partition-manager.rst

 secure world.
 If there is an SP involved, the SPMC allocates data to track the state of the operation.

-The SPMC is also the designated allocator for the memory handle.
-The hypervisor or OS kernel has the possibility to rely on the SPMC to maintain the state of the operation, thus saving memory.
 An SP can not share, lend or donate memory to the NWd.

-The SPMC supports the hypervisor retrieve request, as defined by the FF-A v1.1 EAC0 specification, in section 16.4.3.
-The intent is to aid with operations that the hypervisor must do for a VM retriever.
-For example, when handling an FFA_MEM_RECLAIM, if the hypervisor relies on SPMC to keep the state of the operation, the hypervisor retrieve request can be used to obtain that state information, do the necessary validations, and update stage 2 memory translation.
+The SPMC is also the designated allocator for the memory handle, when borrowers include at least an SP.
+The SPMC doesn't support the hypervisor to be allocator to the memory handle.

 Hafnium also supports memory lend and share targetting multiple borrowers.
 This is the case for a lender SP to multiple SPs, and for a lender VM to multiple endpoints (from both secure world and normal world).
 If there is at least one borrower VM, the hypervisor is in charge of managing its stage 2 translation on a successful memory retrieve.
+However, the hypervisor could rely on the SPMC to keep track of the state of the operation, namely: if all fragments to the memory descriptors have been sent, and if the retrievers are still using the memory at any given moment.
+In this case, the hypervisor might need to request the SPMC to obtain a description of the used memory regions.
+For example, when handling an ``FFA_MEM_RECLAIM`` the hypervisor retrieve request can be used to obtain that state information, do the necessary validations, and update stage-2 memory translation of the lender.
+Hafnium currently only supports one borrower from the NWd, in a multiple borrower scenario as described.
+If there is only a single borrower VM, the SPMC will return error to the lender on call to either share, lend or donate ABIs.

 The semantics of ``FFA_MEM_DONATE`` implies ownership transmission, which should target only one partition.